Cemile Sultan: Marriage

-In 1854, at the age of eleven, Abdulmejid betrothed her to Mahmud Celaleddin Pasha, the son of the Imperial son-in-law, Damat Ahmed Fethi Pasha, and his first wife Ayşe Şemsinur Hanım.
+In 1854, at the age of eleven, Abdulmejid betrothed her to Mahmud Celaleddin Pasha, the son of the Imperial son-in-law, Damat Ahmed Fethi Pasha, and his first wife, Ayşe Şemsinur Hanım.
 Fethi Pasha had himself been married to Cemile's aunt, Atiye Sultan.
-The wedding took place on 17 May 1858, and was consummated on 11 June 1858.
+The wedding took place on 17 May 1858 and was consummated on 11 June 1858.
 The couple was given a palace at Findiklı as their residence.

 The wedding of her half-sister Münire Sultan was also celebrated on the same day.
-The cost of the ceremony was bitterly criticized, because the Ottoman army had just suffered heavy defeats in Montenegro and Crete was in revolt.
-At her marriage, her mother-in-law presented Mediha Nazikeda Kadın, who would later become first consort of Sultan Abdul Hamid II, Cemile's adoptive brother.
+The cost of the ceremony was bitterly criticized, because the Ottoman army had just suffered heavy defeats in Montenegro, and Crete was in revolt.
+At her marriage, her mother-in-law presented Mediha Nazikeda Kadın, who would later become the first consort of Sultan Abdul Hamid II, Cemile's adoptive brother.
 Among her ladies in attendance was Aliye Nazikeda Hanim, who became the third wife of Şehzade Yusuf Izzeddin, eldest son of Abdülaziz.
 Furthermore, Cemile Sultan took into service Emine Nazikeda Hanım, future consort of Mehmed VI, together with her sisters Daryal and Naciye Hanım and her cousins Amine, Rumeysa, Pakize, Fatma and Kamile Hanim.
 The future Mehmed VI asked Cemile for permission to marry Nazikeda in 1884, but she initially refused, finally agreeing after a year of prodding, when Mehmed swore that, if he could not marry Nazikeda, then he would never marry, and that, if she became his wife, he would take no other consorts.

 The two together had six children, three sons, Sultanzade Besim Bey and twins Sultanzade Mehmed Mahmud Celaleddin Bey and Sultanzade Mehmed Sakıb Bey, and three daughters, Fethiye Hanımsultan, Ayşe Sıdıka Hanımsultan and Fatma Hanımsultan.

 The couple supported Abdul Hamid's accession to the throne in 1876.
 In 1877, the two of them used every incident to stir the sultan against the then grand vizier Midhat Pasha, in particular his attachment to the Young Ottomans, attributing all their statements to his influence.
-Finally, holding Midhat responsible for the failure of the conference, Abdul Hanid decided to send him on an extended trip to Europe.
+Finally, holding Midhat responsible for the failure of the conference, Abdul Hamid decided to send him on an extended trip to Europe.
 Midhat was removed from the office of grand vizierate and was replaced by Ibrahim Edhem Pasha.
 Abdul Hamid's mistrust of Mahmud Celaleddin Pasha led to the latter's exile to Arabia in 1881, where he was strangled in 1884.
-Princess Cemile withdrew from society for some twenty years, afterwards reconciling with her brother and paying calls again at the palace.
+Princess Cemile withdrew from society for some twenty years, afterward reconciling with her brother and paying calls again at the palace.